APL Rule Book 2026 | Australian Powerlifting League

 • Drug-tested and untested competitions can be held together and/or on the same day.
 However, tested and untested competitors are to be separated into distinguished flights/sessions as much as possible.
 Furthermore, the tested and untested lifters must be treated as 2 separate competitions, with 2 separate sets of results and awards.

-• Mandatory testing must be performed on all lifters who achieve a Dots score within the top 10% of competitors in each session of the competition.
+• Mandatory testing must be performed on all lifters who achieve a score within the top 10% of competitors in each session of the competition.
+The rounding of competitor numbers in factors of 10 to whole numbers shall be as follows:

-• All tests must be administered immediately after lifting in the given session has been completed, and conducted by an APL official of the same gender.
+• All tests must be administered immediately after lifting in the given session has been completed, and conducted by an APL official of the same gender, following the guidelines outlined in the APL Drug-Testing Policy.
+Out-of-meet testing may be performed in extenuating circumstances.

 • Any Meet Director who conducts a drug-tested competition and fails to perform the required testing will be ineligible to hold another drug-tested competition for 12 months.